sc-voice/sc-voice_net/content/study/graph.md

 For each sutta you can open a graph card by clicking the graph icon <img src="img/graphicon.png" alt="graph icon"> in the top right corner.

-There you see a graphic representation of how the sutta you are reading is connected with other suttas by the examples of the `INSPIRE ME!` list.
+There you see a graphic representation of how the sutta you are reading is connected with other suttas by the key phrases of the `INSPIRE ME!` list.

 <img src="img/mn44-en.png" alt="graph of MN 44" style="padding: 0.4em; border-radius: 0.2em; background: #cccccc;">